 Increased heart rate

-Stem 4 of 4What is the current most-common HbA1C threshold for patients with diabetes mellitus type one?
-(Select TWO which are true)
+Stem 4 of 4What is the target HbA1c level for patients being treated for diabetes mellitus type one?

 Stem 1 of 4